Zac-HD/hypofuzz/docs-src/roadmap.rst

 - explicitly find the minimal example that covers each known branch? might be too small to mutate from...

-- need to add some proper mutation operators to start with
-- structure-aware crossover / replacement / splicing etc (MOpt)
+- structure-aware operators for crossover / replacement / splicing etc
 - validity-aware mutations (Zest/RLCheck), based on structure
 - Nezha-like differential coverage via dynamic contexts

-    - could easily split out drawing examples from SUT code

 Guiding towards what?